 My ultimate aim for the day was to put up a long and impressive train of Multi-Fly Diamonds.

 was decided to fly just two kites on the one line.
-A good decision it
+That was a good decision it

-turned out to be, since the top kite soon started performing wide loops!
+turned out, since the top kite soon started performing wide loops!

 Some extra tail would have settled it somewhat.
 But at this point the